What Are The Most Effective Deposit Settings?

 Auto-deposits eliminate the manual process required for a one-time deposit, and instead, allows you to schedule recurring future deposits for a specific dollar value.
 The set amount will be transferred from your bank account on a repeating frequency that you designate—either weekly, every other week, monthly, or on two set dates per month, making it a great option for anyone who likes to know exactly how much will be transferred and when, on an ongoing basis.

 We’ll email you the day before a scheduled auto-deposit so that you can make any necessary adjustments before the money is withdrawn from your bank account.
 The email will provide you with an option to skip the auto-deposit if you need to.

 Many people utilize the auto-deposit feature as a way to dollar-cost average into the market.
-Auto-deposits help you stay on track and are the preferred deposit method for any of your goals besides Smart Saver, which also has the Two-Way Sweep deposit option.
+Auto-deposits help you stay on track and are the preferred deposit method for any of your goals besides Cash Reserve, which has the additional Two-Way Sweep deposit option.

 What are the most effective recurring deposit settings?

 The most behaviorally effective auto-deposit strategy is to set up your auto-deposits so that they occur right after each paycheck.
 Choosing the day after you get paid as your auto-deposit date allows time for your paycheck to completely settle in your bank account before we start the transfer to Betterment.

 The principle of having auto-deposits set up for right after you get paid is something you actually may already be doing in your employer-sponsored 401(k) account.
 Your 401(k) contributions come right out of your paycheck, and never actually reaches your bank account.

 With other investment accounts that aren’t provided to you by your employer, like IRAs or individual taxable accounts, it’s generally not possible to move money directly from your paycheck to those investment accounts.
 Instead, the next best thing you can do is to schedule auto-deposits for the day after your paycheck hits your bank account.